-The more complex your Substances are, the more processing power is needed to render them.
-Substances must therefore strike a balance between complexity and rendering speed.
+The more complex your Substance graphs are, the more processing power is needed to render them.
+They must therefore strike a balance between complexity and rendering speed.

 This is especially important if they will be used in real-time graphics applications, such as games.Generally speaking, nodes exposing custom parameters - that can be modified at run-time - should be placed as close to the end of the graph as possible.